-TransCanada offers shippers great opportunities to reach U.S. Midwest and U.S. Gulf Coast markets via the Keystone Pipeline System.LEARN MORE
+TransCanada offers shippers opportunities to reach U.S. Midwest and U.S. Gulf Coast markets via the Keystone Pipeline System.LEARN MORE

-The proposed Keystone XL (KXL) Pipeline offers a safe and reliable way to deliver crude oil to market throughout the U.S. Learn more.View Details
+The Keystone XL Pipeline offers a safe and reliable way to deliver crude oil to market throughout the U.S. and Canada.LEARN MORE